 The Arizona Board of Regents is the governing board for the state’s public universities: Arizona State University, Northern Arizona University, and the University of Arizona.
 The board provides policy guidance in such areas as: academic and student affairs; financial and human resource programs; student tuition, fees, and financial aid programs; university capital development plans; strategic plans; legal affairs; and public and constituent outreach.

 The board consists of twelve members, eleven voting and one non-voting.
 This includes the governor and superintendent of public instruction as ex-officio members, each serving while they hold office, and two student regents.
-Also at the table, and an essential partner with the Board of Regents is the chair of the Arizona Faculties Council – the coordinating body for the faculty governments of the three universities.

 Except for ex-officio members and student regents, and as noted, the term of a regent is eight years.
 As regents finish their terms, new regents are appointed by the governor and confirmed by the Senate.